chalvarado96/exploring-ohio-birth-weights/README.md

 Data exploration on Ohio birth weights from 2006-2017.

-**For all plots to accurately render, download this repository to your local machine and view in Jupyter Notebooks.**
+**For all plots to accurately render, download this repository to your local machine and view in Jupyter Notebook.**

 ---